mistcommunity/mist-ce/README.md

 By cloning the directory, there is also a `docker-compose.override.yml` file in the current directory in addition to `docker-compose.yml`.
 This is used to modify the configuration for development mode.

-If you are not interested in front-end development, you can comment out the UI & landing sections within the `docker-compose.override.yml` file and re-run `docker-compose up -d`.
+If you are not interested in front-end development, you can comment out the UI section within the `docker-compose.override.yml` file and re-run `docker-compose up -d`.

-Otherwise, you will also need to install the UI & landing page dependencies before you can access the Mist UI.
+Otherwise, you will also need to install the UI page dependencies before you can access the Mist UI.

 Install all front-end dependencies with the following commands:

 ```
-docker-compose exec landing npm install
 docker-compose exec ui npm install
 ```

-And then build the landing & UI bundles with:
+And then build the UI bundles with:

 ```
-docker-compose exec landing npm run build
 docker-compose exec ui npm run build
 ```